Property Tax Appeal Lawyer in Florida

 - Photographs of property condition

-At LumaLex, we help homeowners gather and present this critical evidence to ensure your appeal is as strong as possible.
+At LumaLex Law, we help homeowners gather and present this critical evidence to ensure your appeal is as strong as possible.